AsmaH5/Asma-H-Portfolio/README.md

 # Asma-H-Portfolio

-This is portfolio demo using Bootstrap 4.
+This is portfolio demo using Bootstrap.

 ## Aim:
-To showcase what I have learnt so far about: CSS Bootstrap 4.
+To showcase what I have learnt so far about: CSS Bootstrap and to recreate my portfolio site using Bootstrap.

 ## Built with:
 * HTML
 * CSS
-* Bootstrap 4
+* Bootstrap
+* Javascript
 * Lorem Ipsum